Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 #### Open World PVP

-So long as all general server rules are followed regarding exploits, rider protection, harassment, etc. Open World PvP is unrestricted with one exception: on each map are designated safe zones, if by some means a way is discovered or used to attack players in the starter zone appropriate admin action will be taken depending on the severity of the offense.
+So long as all general server rules are followed regarding exploits, rider protection, harassment, etc. Open World PVP is unrestricted with one exception: on each map are designated safe zones, if by some means a way is discovered or used to attack players in the starter zone appropriate admin action will be taken depending on the severity of the offense.

 #### Tiers of Play